2025 New York Giants season: Week 6: vs. Philadelphia Eagles

-After Philadelphia scored first with a field goal, the Giants would then be in control for most of the game.
-Jaxson Dart ran for a 20-yard touchdown to score the team’s first points on their opening drive, becoming just the second quarterback in NFL history along with Patrick Mahomes to lead his team to an opening drive touchdown in each of his first three career starts.
-On the Giants' next drive, Dart found Wan'Dale Robinson for a 35-yard touchdown reception, giving the Giants a 13-3 lead after Jude McAtamney missed the extra point.
+After the Eagles scored first with a field goal, the Giants would then be in control for most of the game.
+Jaxson Dart ran for a 20-yard touchdown to score the team's first points on their opening drive, becoming just the second quarterback in NFL history along with Patrick Mahomes to lead his team to an opening drive touchdown in each of his first three career starts.
+On the Giants' next drive, Dart found Wan'Dale Robinson for a 35-yard touchdown reception, giving the Giants a 13–3 lead after Jude McAtamney missed the extra point.
 This was the first time since Week 9 of the 2020 season that the Giants scored ten or more points in the first quarter of a game.
 Cam Skattebo ran for three touchdowns in the win, falling just short of 100 rushing yards.

 Early in the fourth quarter, Cor'Dale Flott intercepted Jalen Hurts inside the red zone, and returned the ball 68 yards, setting up Skattebo's third touchdown of the night.
 On the Eagles' next and final drive, they almost got back to the red zone, but AJ Dillon fumbled, and Dru Phillips recovered it.
 The Giants then ran out the clock and kneeled down to seal the victory.

 With the shocking win, the Giants improved to 2–4.
-It marked the team’s first win on Thursday Night Football since 2015 when they beat Washington, in addition to their first divisional win since Week 18 of 2023 (also over the Eagles).
+It marked the team's first win on Thursday Night Football since 2015 when they beat the Washington Redskins, in addition to their first divisional win since Week 18 of 2023 (also over the Eagles).